 Students admitted to the M.S.
 Program must either complete the M.S. degree and apply and be admitted to the Ph.D. program before they can proceed to take the QE, or formally change to the Ph.D. program during their first semester at the University of Maryland, College Park.
 A Master's student who transfers to the Ph.D. program during their first semester will be able to take the QE the second time it is offered after making the switch, just as a student originally admitted to the Ph.D. program would.

-Before the qualifying exam, students will be asked to provide to the Graduate Committee Chair their first, second and third choice of the three research areas in which they wish to take the QE.
-Students will be assigned a Research Area for the QE that is different from that of their Research Advisor's, and on a different topic than the one on which they are planning to perform their Ph.D. thesis research.
+Before the qualifying exam, students will be asked to provide to the Graduate Committee Chair their first, second and third choice of the four research areas in which they wish to take the QE.
+Students can be assigned a Research Area for the QE, which can be the same as that of their Research Advisor's (effective Spring 2020).
 The research areas are:

 - Electronic and Information Technology Materials and Processing

 - Organics (Polymers, Biomaterials etc.)

 - Metals and Ceramics

 Two (2) weeks prior to the examination date, the questions will be given to the students by the chair of each research area examination committee.

 After receiving their questions, the students will have two (2) weeks to work out a solution.
 The solution to the exam problem is to be presented in the form of a research proposal with the following requirements:

 - The proposal cannot exceed 10 double space pages in a 12pt font, including figures, with 1 inch margins.
 The page limitation and formatting rules will be strictly enforced.